Pramad712/Shortest-Paths/README.md

 ### • All other bugs and issues would be due to one of my dependencies (I didn't find any of these before).

+# How to play
+First, you choose a start cell by clicking on the 40x35 grid.
+You then click on the end cell of the grid that isn't the start node.
+Finally, you draw some walls/obstacles on the grid.
+If you make a mistake, then click on the "d" key on your keyboard to enter delete mode.
+Click on any wall, and it would be replaced by a empty cell; click on "d" key again to enter draw mode.
+When you are done, press the "Done" button at the bottom of the screen.
+The application will find the shortest path between the start and end cells, and mark it as shown below.
+After that, you may press the "Restart" button.

 # Example Solve
 <img width="607" alt="image" src="https://user-images.githubusercontent.com/77818951/188323336-15f172a7-cf31-4e22-93c4-c634a45b8970.png">